grpc/proposal/A14-channelz.md

 An important part of debugging a connection is finding "who" the socket is connected to.
 To answer this question each socket exposes a remote and a local address field.
-The address implies what kind of socket it is (e.g. TCP, UDP, UDS, etc.) as well as the the identity used to establish the connection (e.g.
+The address implies what kind of socket it is (e.g. TCP, UDP, UDS, etc.) as well as the identity used to establish the connection (e.g.
 IP Address, port number, filename, etc.).

 Not every socket has a remote address;  listening sockets may only include a